-ECD 138 Movement and Music for Children 3 SHC

-This course is a study of criteria for selecting and implementing appropriate experiences to support the physical and musical development of young children.
+ECD 138 Movement and Music for Children 3 SHC This course is a study of criteria for selecting and implementing appropriate experiences to support the physical and musical development of young children.
 Emphasis is on the selection of materials, equipment and related design of indoor/outdoor environments.
-(3/0)
+Prerequisite: RDG 100 or appropriate placement scores.(3/0)